Enable use of single terminals for multiple kinds of connection types

 This makes it possible for diagram connections to change type between signal and name reference connections.

-#2 Updated by Tuukka Lehtonen about 2 years ago
+#2 Updated by Tuukka Lehtonen over 2 years ago

 - Status changed from In Progress to Resolved